whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/11-time-based-synthesis/11-05-time-based-synthesis-assignment.md

 ## Assignment Overview

 For this project, students are challenged to create an integrated media sculpture that combines multiple techniques learned during the semester.
-This assignment is an opportunity to synthesize skills in digital media and physical sculpture, creating an artwork that could reflects contemporary issues, personal narratives or other conceptural content.
+This assignment is an opportunity to synthesize skills in digital media and physical sculpture, creating an artwork that could reflects contemporary issues, personal narratives or other conceptual content.

 ### Techniques to Choose From (Minimum 3):